grudinooo/grudinooo/README.md

 Hi 👋 My name is Ilya
 =====================

-Web Developer
+Web Developer💻
 -------------

 I am a frontend developer with a passion for creating visually appealing and user-friendly websites.
 I have a strong background in HTML, CSS and I enjoy turning designs into fully functional web pages.
-I have experience working with various frontend frameworks and libraries such as React, Vue.js, and Angular.
 I am constantly learning and keeping up with the latest trends and technologies in the frontend development industry to ensure that I am always delivering the best possible solutions to my clients.
 I am a detail-oriented individual and I strive for pixel-perfect designs and seamless user experiences.
 I am a team player and I enjoy collaborating with designers and backend developers to bring projects to life.
 I am excited about the opportunity to work on new projects and contribute my skills to create innovative and engaging websites.

-* 🌍  I'm based in Belarus, Minsk
+🌍📍  I'm based in Belarus, Minsk

 ### Skills